-Certified Phlebotomy Technician: Job Description and Certification Requirements
+Certified Phlebotomy Technician: Job Description & Certification Requirements

 More commonly known as phlebotomists, certified phlebotomy technicians work with patients in hospitals, blood banks and other medical set-ups.
 They are responsible for drawing blood for a variety of reasons, including lab testing and blood donation.
 To obtain the required Certified Phlebotomy Technician (CPT) credentials, individuals must qualify for and pass an exam given by a nationally recognized CPT certification board.
 Phlebotomists play an important role in the healthcare system, and phlebotomy is a career with a faster than average growth expectancy.